-The NEC Group has recorded significant goodwill as a result of its acquisitions of Northgate Public Services Limited in the United Kingdom in 2018, KMD Holding ApS in Denmark in 2019, and Avaloq Group AG in Switzerland in 2020, amount of which are 182.3 billion JPY in the fiscal year ended March 31, 2020 and 300.5 billion JPY in the fiscal year ended March 31, 2020 and 300.5 billion JPY in the fiscal year ended March 31, 2021, respectively, and it may also record additional goodwill as a result of further acquisitions in the future.
+The NEC Group has recorded significant goodwill as a result of its acquisitions of Northgate Public Services Limited in the United Kingdom in 2018, KMD Holding ApS in Denmark in 2019, and Avaloq Group AG in Switzerland in 2020, amount of which are 300.5 billion JPY in the fiscal year ended March 31, 2021 and 336.0 billion JPY in the fiscal year ended March 31, 2022, respectively, and it may also record additional goodwill as a result of further acquisitions in the future.

 The NEC Group's consolidated financial statements are prepared in accordance with IFRS, which requires testing cash generating units, or CGUs, to which goodwill has been allocated for impairment at least once annually, regardless of any indication of impairment.
 In addition, whenever it is recognized that there is a sign of impairment, it is necessary to perform an impairment test to determine whether the carrying amount of a CGU exceeds the recoverable amount.
 The recoverable amount of a CGU is the higher of its fair value less costs of disposal and its value in use.
 In determining the value in use, estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 If the carrying amount of a CGU with goodwill is found to exceed its recoverable amount as a result of testing, an impairment loss is recognized.
 Any impairment loss is processed by reducing the carrying amount of goodwill allocated to the CGU, which could adversely affect the NEC Group's results of operations and financial condition.